Missing Chinese tennis star reappears in public in Beijing

 The status of star athletes such as Peng is especially sensitive.
 State media celebrate their victories as proof the party is making China strong.
 But the party is vigilant about making sure they cannot use their prominence and public appeal to erode its image.

-Steve Simon, the WTA’s chairman and CEO, expressed concern for Peng’s safety after Hu posted two videos Saturday that appeared to show her in a restaurant.
+Steve Simon, the WTA’s chairman and CEO, expressed concern for Peng’s safety after Hu, the newspaper editor, posted two videos Saturday that appeared to show her in a restaurant.

 “While it is positive to see her, it remains unclear if she is free and able to make decisions and take actions on her own, without coercion or external interference.
 This video alone is insufficient,” Simon said. ”Our relationship with China is at a crossroads.”